demiryalin/deneme/README.md

 NOTE:if you get some errors like **[rospack] Error: package 'some' not found** that is because you don't build your ROS package.

-NOTE:if you get some errors like in the picture:
+NOTE:if you get some errors like in the picture
 ![alt tag](https://imgur.com/a/uDNljBm "some")
-asdasd